nesi/support-docs/docs/General/Announcements/Mahuika_Extension_Onboarding.md

     -   comparing performance to the old nodes

-<span id="9713733c-843a-4b40-8f2b-a0b5b7095aa1"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="9713733c-843a-4b40-8f2b-a0b5b7095aa1">If you’d like to participate as tester / early access user for the new Mahuika CPU nodes you are welcome to try them out.
+If you’d like to participate as tester / early access user for the new Mahuika CPU nodes you are welcome to try them out.
 If you want access to our temporary testing project to run jobs or benchmarks free of charge, refer to the [Temporary Project section](https://support.nesi.org.nz/hc/en-gb/articles/5002335382543-Mahuika-Extension-Onboarding#temporary_project) below and
-</span><a href="https://support.nesi.org.nz/hc/en-gb/requests/new" class="css-tgpl01" title="https://support.nesi.org.nz/hc/en-gb/requests/new"><span id="9713733c-843a-4b40-8f2b-a0b5b7095aa1" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="9713733c-843a-4b40-8f2b-a0b5b7095aa1">reach out to NeSI Support</span></a>.
+<a href="https://support.nesi.org.nz/hc/en-gb/requests/new" class="css-tgpl01" title="https://support.nesi.org.nz/hc/en-gb/requests/new"><span>reach out to NeSI Support</span></a>.

 ## *Important notes*